 “Demarcation Point” means a unique numeric or other identifier to be established by a Pooling Point Administrator for a Transaction identifying the single point of interconnection of Seller or Buyer at a relevant Pooling Point.

-“Early Termination Date” is defined in Section 6.1(h)(i).
+“Early Termination Date” is defined in Section 6.1(i).

-“Errored Second” means, in connection with any Transaction, any second in which a minimum of one (1) and a maximum of two thousand four hundred (2400) Bit Errors have occurred.
+“Errored Second” means any second in which a minimum of one (1) and a maximum of two thousand four hundred (2400) Bit Errors have occurred.

 “Event of Default Triggering Event” is defined in Section 3.3(b)(iii).

+[“Expiration Date” means the date on which an Option expires as specified in the Confirmation.]

 “Federal Funds Effective Rate” means, for the relevant determination date, the rate opposite the caption “Federal Funds (Effective)” as set forth in the weekly statistical release designated as H.15 (519), or any successor publication, published by the Board of Governors of the Federal Reserve System.

 “GAAP” means accounting principles that are generally accepted in the United States.

-“Gains” means, with respect to a Party, an amount equal to the economic benefit, if any, (exclusive of Costs) to such Party resulting from the termination of its obligations under terminated Transactions.
+“Gains” means, with respect to a Party, an amount equal to the economic benefit, if any, (exclusive of Costs) to such Party resulting from the termination of its obligations under terminated Transactions (or the applicable part(s) thereof).
 The Non-Defaulting Party shall calculate Gains in a commercially reasonable manner.

-[“Guarantor” means, in respect of Seller, Its Guarantor and, in respect of Buyer, _______________________, together with any additional replacement or substitute guarantors of such Party’s obligations hereunder.]
+[“Guarantor” means, in respect of Seller, Enron Corp. and, in respect of Buyer, _______________________, together with any additional replacement or substitute guarantors of such Party’s obligations hereunder.]

 [“Guaranty” means the Guaranty executed by a Party’s Guarantor in accordance with Section 6.4.]